LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 ##### The `views/` Folder

 If you glance through the source code for the two public pages, `index.php` and `greet.php`, you might notice that neither contains any HTML.
 That's because, as per MVC, we want those Controller files to handle our core "business logic" only-- we do not want the Controllers to worry about the details of how stuff looks on screen.
-Any code specifying how stuff looks should be factored out into separate "template" View files, which our Controllers simply combine together to assemble the overall response that ultimately gets returned back to the client.
+Any code specifying how stuff looks should be factored out into separate "template" View files, which our Controllers will simply combine together to assemble the overall response that ultimately gets sent back to the client.

-For example, notice that at the bottom of each of those Controller files is a section where we "render stuff", by passing various template files to the the `render()` function from `helpers.php`.
-There are 4 such templates in the `views/` folder:
+For example, notice that at the bottom of each of those Controller files is a section where we "render stuff", by passing the names of various template files to the the `render()` function from `helpers.php`.
+There are 4 such template files in the `views/` folder:
 * `header.php` is some basic boilerplate HTML that goes at the top of a page
 * `footer.php` is similar basic HTML for the bottom of a page
 * `greeting_form.php` is the form that users fill out when they visit the home page